-The arrival of new technology leading to new ways of working can lead to assumptions that something new is happening…
+The arrival of new technology leading to new ways of working can lead to assumptions that something is being created versus the invisible becoming visible, the unknowns becoming knowns…

 Another year, another Davos conference where the global super-elite gather to meet to discuss the worlds’ problems.
 Or at least do some great networking… Because how much innovation truly originates from those at the top?